-2. Get to know a crew member
+2. Get to know a crew member.

-3. Make an onboard budget
+3. Make an onboard budget.

 Since the cruise itself is already paid for, it’s easy to just swipe your card once you’re onboard and think “I’ll worry about the bill when I get home.”
 But sometimes that onboard expense bill can end up causing a lot of undue stress after your cruise.
 Try creating a budget for onboard expenses like alcohol, the casino, or shore excursions that will allow you to have all your fun without regretting it later.

-4. Save more money for your cruise
+4. Save more money for your cruise.

-To make sure that onboard budget is enough for all your fun, commit to save more money for your cruise than you had planned.
+To make sure that onboard budget is enough for all your fun, commit to save more money for your cruise than you had originally planned.
 Decide you’re going to eat out less at home or sell some old things you don’t use anymore.
 There are many ways to find some extra spending money for your cruise.

-If you typically eat your meals with only your cruise partner, decide to instead have your dinner with some other cruisers.
+If you typically eat your meals with only the people traveling with you, decide to instead have your dinner with some other cruisers.
 You may meet a new friend that you can connect with and even cruise with again.

-6. Learn something new about another culture
+6. Learn something new about another culture.

 Wherever your cruise ship will call to port, research opportunities to engage in the port’s home culture.
 The cruise line may offer guided historical walking tour excursions, or there may be some museums you could visit on your own.

-7. Don’t buy the Internet package
+7. Don’t buy the internet package.

-8. Try something adventurous
+8. Try something adventurous.

-9. Do something charitable on your cruise
+9. Do something charitable on your cruise.

-10. Read a book on your cruise
+10. Read a book on your cruise.

 You may be behind on reading due to all your obligations at home.
 Instead of just lying out on the deck chair and people-watching, why not bring a book along while soaking up the sun?

-11. Treat yourself
+11. Treat yourself.

 “Treating yourself” may mean eating a piece of cake with lunch or booking a massage in the ship’s spa.
 Don’t be afraid to leave behind your reservations and just enjoy yourself.
 You’ve earned it.

-Photos courtesy of Flickr: Andrea Parish-Geyer, Andy, and Jasperdo.
+Cruise resolutions Pinterest image photos courtesy of Flickr: Andrea Parish-Geyer, Andy, and Jasperdo.